 - Migration governance: Effective and coherent coordination between government institutions responsible for migration management at local, national, and regional levels is reinforced.
 The development of national policies and strategies on safe and regular migration is supported, and national legislation on safe and regular migration and related issues is improved.

 - National and cross-border cooperation on anti-trafficking and smuggling: The capacity of border authorities is strengthened in view of facilitated safe, orderly, and regular migration and improved cooperation on trafficking and smuggling cases.

-- Prevention and protection: Access to information on safe, orderly and regular migration for migrants or potential migrants, including potential victims of trafficking is improved, protection of victims of trafficking (incl. victims of forced labour and children) and vulnerable migrants is improved, and access to sustainable solutions for victims of trafficking and vulnerable migrants is facilitated within the region.
+- Prevention and protection: Access to information on safe, orderly, and regular migration for migrants or potential migrants, including potential victims of trafficking is improved, and protection of victims of trafficking (incl. victims of forced labour and children) and vulnerable migrants is improved, and access to sustainable solutions for victims of trafficking and vulnerable migrants is facilitated within the region.